cardano-foundation/CIPs/CIP-1694/README.md

 In order to participate in governance, a stake credential must be delegated to a DRep.
 Ada holders will generally delegate their voting rights to a registered DRep that will vote on their behalf.
-In addition, two pre-defined DRep options are available:
+In addition, two pre-defined options are available that do not require delegation to a registered DRep, and instead act as automated DRep agents whose votes are cast as follows:

 * `Abstain`